 Coronavirus Random Acts of Kindness Credits

 Author: Homegirl London who is self-isolating at home with her laptop!
 Photographs: Featured image Kindness Changes Everything from Fowler Astbury at Etsy UK.
 Choose Kindness Print from The Swiss Army Artist at Etsy UK.
 Be A Nice Human Printable Wall Art from BT Design Co at Etsy UK.
-Disclosure: This feature includes the following affiliate partners – Etsy UK (if you click through from my website and purchase items from the affiliates, I will earn a small commission).
+Disclosure: This feature includes the following affiliate partner link – Etsy UK (if you click through from my website and purchase items from the affiliates, I will earn a small commission).
 Please note that I wanted images for the feature which I used from an affiliate and I have to put a link to their website.